AlertaDengue/PySUS/docs/source/tutorials.rst

 It also offers geocoding capabilities which attributes geographical coordinates to every notified case in a SINAN Dataframe.
 You can use your Google API KEY to avoid Google's free limits.
 To do this just create an environment variable called GOOGLE_API_KEY.
 Warning: This can take a long time! and can stop halfway through, due to connections timing out.
-But PySUS creates knows how to restart from the last geocoded address.
+But PySUS creates knows how to restart from the last geocoded address. `See this notebook. <https://github.com/AlertaDengue/PySUS/blob/master/docs/source/SINAN.ipynb>`_

 Working with SIH DATA
 =====================
 SIH is DATASUS' Hospital information system and it contains detailed information about hospitalizations.
-SIH Data can also be downloaded directly with PySUS.
+SIH Data can also be downloaded directly with PySUS. `See this notebook. <https://github.com/AlertaDengue/PySUS/blob/master/pysus/Notebooks/Analyzing%20SIH.ipynb>`_